-This has often meant striking partnerships with startups that are cropping up as interest in the technology spikes.
-And there is for good reason for the growing attention: according to Santander's estimates, the technology could cut banks' infrastructure costs by up to $20 billion each year by 2022.
+This interest has led to the big banks striking partnerships with major technology vendors and smaller startups to develop proof of concepts.
+And there is good reason for the growing attention: according to Santander's estimates, the technology could cut banks' infrastructure costs by up to $20 billion each year by 2022.

-Wired also revealed that the London Stock Exchange Group and big-name banks JP Morgan, Wells Fargo, have joined in an initiative alongside IT vendors such as IBM, Intel, and Cisco.
-The Open Ledger project, which is aimed at developing distributed ledger technologies which will be overseen by the Linux community.
+Wired later revealed that the London Stock Exchange Group and big-name banks JP Morgan, Wells Fargo, joined an initiative alongside IT vendors such as IBM, Intel, and Cisco to develop The Open Ledger project, aimed at developing distributed ledger technologies which will be overseen by the Linux community.

-So which financial firms are backing the blockchain?
-Techworld understands most are trialling it internally to various degrees, but here are some of the banks that have been publicly throwing their weight behind the technology...
+So, which financial firms are backing the blockchain?
+Techworld understands that any bank worth their salt is trialling blockchain in some way internally, but here are some of the banks that have been publicly throwing their weight behind the technology...